MicrobialDarkMatter/GraphMB/README.md

 docker pull andrelamurias/graphmb
 ```

-Then you can GraphMB on a contain.
+Then you can run GraphMB on a container.
 The image includes the Strong100 dataset.
 If you want to use other datasets, use the -v option to mount the path to your data.
 ```bash
 docker run -it andrelamurias/graphmb bash